Bira/octopus-carnival/_drafts/wir-mm-4e-displacer-beast.md

 As magical beasts they're smarter than most animals, but still have a bestial disposition.
-They have no language or civilization, but they are quite able to set up really clever ambushes, track prey by following clues in addition to using their scent, remember good hunting spots (like, say, a seasonal trade route).
-They're also smart enough to retreat if outmatched, and to prefer attacking animals to humanoids.
+They have no language or civilization, but they are quite able to set up really clever ambushes, track prey by following clues in addition to using their scent, remember good hunting spots like, say, a seasonal trade route.
+They're also smart enough to retreat if outmatched, and prefer attacking animals to humanoids.

 Though displacer beasts rarely gather in groups larger than a mated pair, particularly large and intelligent specimens have been known to form and lead packs composed mostly of other, lesser predators.
-Some humanoids can also befriend them and use them for hunting, war, or guarding territory.
+Some humanoids can also befriend them and employ them for hunting, war, or guarding territory.

 ## The Numbers